arvidkahl/grunt-translate-sync/README.md

 > Synchronizes JSON translation files for angular-translate during development by moving new keys to out-of-date files.

+Useful for libraries like [angular-translate](https://github.com/PascalPrecht/angular-translate), where translation info is kept in multiple JSON files with identical keys.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`